AlmuHS/GNUMach_SMP/README.md

 - In gnumach, the number of cpus and its lapic structures are detected and enumerated correctly
 - ioapic enumeration feels to work correctly
 	+ Mach use PIC 8259 controller, so ioapic is not necessary.
 Migrate Mach to ioapic is a future TODO
+- *gnumach* boots correctly with a only cpu, in SMP mode
+	+ I need to implement cpu enabling.

 ## Implementation